 Knicks vs. Heat Injury Report Today - April 30

-Check out the injury report for the New York Knicks (47-35), which currently has four players listed, as the Knicks ready for their NBA playoffs second round game 1 against the Miami Heat (44-38) at Madison Square Garden on Sunday, April 30 at 1:00 PM ET.
+The New York Knicks (47-35) have four players on the injury report in their NBA playoffs second round game 1 with the Miami Heat (44-38) at Madison Square Garden on Sunday, April 30 at 1:00 PM ET.

 Watch Knicks vs. Heat with Fubo!